PDAL/PDAL/doc/stages/filters.georeference.md

 # filters.georeference

-The **georeference filter** georeferences point cloud expressed in scanner coordinates, using `GpsTime` Dimension as a synchronisation reference with a given trajectory.
+The **georeference filter** georeferences point cloud expressed in scanner coordinates, using `GpsTime` Dimension as a synchronisation reference with a given trajectory, into ECEF (Earth Centered Earth Fixed) coordinates.
+See [proj article](https://proj.org/en/stable/operations/conversions/topocentric.html).

 ```{eval-rst}
 .. streamable::